sushilkm/heat-standalone/README.md

 heat-standalone
 ==========================

-Install script to get standalone heat server running against devstack and some simple heat templates that will work with it.
+Install script to get standalone heat server on ubuntu running against devstack and some simple heat templates that will work with it.

+Tested with ubuntu 12.04

 Configuration
 --------------